kevinruscoe/AutoSortingModel/README.md

 By default the trait will look for the `sortColumn` and `sortDirection` querystring values to do the sorting.
 If you publish the provided config file you can overwrite these.

+There's a helper function to help you craft sorting links using `sortLink($modelAttribute)`.